+The following network layer multicast addresses; and associated data link multicast addresses;

+'''

+IPv4 "IGRP Routers" [13]

+IPv6 "EIGRP Routers" [14]

+'''

-The following network layer multicast addresses and associated data link multicast addresses; IPv4 "IGRP Routers" [13] and IPv6 "EIGRP Routers" [14].
-Thesse data link multicast addresses will be used on multicast capable media, and will be media independent for unicast addresses.
+Will be used on multicast capable media, and will be media independent for unicast addresses.
 Network layer addresses will be used and the mapping to media addresses will be achieved by the native protocol mechanisms.